Stirlingia

 Stirlingia, commonly known as blueboy, is a genus of 7 species in the family Proteaceae, all of which are endemic to Western Australia.

 Description

 Stirlingia grows as a shrub or herb arising from a perennial tap root or woody root stock; the herbaceous nature of some species is unique to Stirlingia among the Proteaceae.
-They grow to heights ranging from 10 centimetres to 1.5 metres.
+They grow to heights ranging from 10 cm to 1.5 m.
 Leaves are soft and leathery, and bifurcated along their length.
 They occur mostly on lower parts of the stems.
 Flowers occur in inflorescences that are either heads or very short spikes.

 Taxonomy

 The genus was first published by Robert Brown in 1810, under the name Simsia.
 Brown initially published two species, Simsia anethifolia and Simsia tenuifolia, adding a third, Simsia latifolia in 1830.
 It was later discovered that Brown's generic name was illegal, as the name Simsia had already been published in 1807 by Christian Hendrik Persoon.
 Therefore, in 1838 Stephan Endlicher published a new name for the genus.
 He chose the name Stirlingia, in honour of James Stirling, explorer of the Swan River and first Governor of Western Australia.

 Despite publishing a new name for the genus, Endlicher omitted to formally transfer Brown's three species.
 In 1838, John Lindley published two more names, Stirlingia paniculata and Stirlingia simplex.
 Two years later Endlicher transferred Simsia anethifolia to Stirlingia anethifolia, and Ernst Steudel transferred the other two of Brown's species, as Stirlingia latifolia and Stirlingia tenuifolia.

 Two more species, Stirlingia abrotanoides and Stirlingia teretifolia, were published by Carl Meissner in 1845.
 In 1848, some confusion was caused by an orthographic error in a work of Endlicher's, referring to Stirlingia anethifolia as Stirlingia acutifolia.
 Also that year, Meissner published an eighth species, Stirlingia affinis.
 He continued to publish new species publishing Stirlingia capillifolia in 1855, and Stirlingia intricata in 1856.